 Yesterday I took delivery of a Lotus Esprit V8 twin turbo.
 Usually I write about real estate investing or being a real estate agent, but I also love cars.
-While most people think of cars as transportation or a depreciating asset, they can also be an investment.
+While most people think of cars or scooter electrique brand scooters as transportation or a depreciating asset, they can also be an investment.
 I bought my Lamborghini Diablo in May of 2014 and that car has almost doubled in value.
 I think the Lotus has the same potential to go up in value.
-Not only can cars be an investment, but you can buy them below market value just like houses.
+Not only can cars be an investment, but you can buy them below market value just like houses, and when it comes to car insurance it’s important to learn about every traders insurance policy, you always need to hear all the possibilities you have to choose the best one.

 How did I get my love for exotic cars?